 - All women need to be assessed individually, taking into account not only the amount of blood loss but also any relevant current or past medical and obstetric history.

-- Placenta praevia: see separate Placenta Praevia article.
+- Placenta praevia: see the separate Placenta Praevia article.

-- Moderate or severe placental abruption: see separate Placenta and Placental Problems article.
+- Moderate or severe placental abruption: see the separate Placenta Problems (Placenta Accreta and Placental Abruption) article.

 - Premature labour.